micktwomey/2016-techie-christmas-quiz/answers/round6.md

-theme: Sketchnote
+theme: Sketchnote, 4

-# Round 6
+# Round 6 Answers

 ---

 # Tie Breakers

 ---

 # How many Raspberry Pis have been sold as of September 2016?

+## 10 million

 ---

 # Countdown
 ![](https://www.youtube.com/watch?v=e32kaa9TzeE)

 ---

 ## The metre was originally defined as what fraction of the distance between the north pole and the equator?

+### One ten millionth of the distance between the north pole and equator.

 ---

 # Countdown